MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/has-12.md

-Given an list of ints, return true if there is a 1 in the list with a 2 somewhere later in the list.
+Given a list of ints, return true if there is a 1 in the list with a 2 somewhere later in the list.

 ```
 has_12([1, 3, 2]) -> true